MicrosoftDocs/powerquery-docs/powerquery-docs/sdk-testframework/7-pipeline.md

 > [!div class="checklist"]
 >
 > * Overview of setting up the pipeline
-> * Set up a pipeline agent
+> * set-up a pipeline agent
-> * Learn to configure the connector, including driver and credentials setup
+> * Learn to configure the connector, including driver and credentials set-up
 > * Run the tests to verify your extension connector
 > * Generate the report of the test run

-## Pipeline setup guide for Power Query connectors
+## Pipeline set-up guide for Power Query connectors

 This guide provides you with the steps that are needed for setting up a pipeline for the Power Query SDK test framework.
-On a high level, it requires setting up an agent, configuring the connector being tested including any drivers setup, configuring the credentials for PQTest with the supported authentication mechanism, running the tests, and reporting the results.
+On a high level, it requires setting up an agent, configuring the connector being tested including any drivers set-up, configuring the credentials for PQTest with the supported authentication mechanism, running the tests, and reporting the results.
 This document uses Azure Pipelines and resources for all of its examples.
 However these concepts can be applied to other pipeline architectures.

 The pipeline uses the following structure: